s7ephen/OSX-Sandbox--Seatbelt--Profiles/README.md

 ## Basic Usage
 To get things rolling immediately you should just be able to run the corresponding shell scripts.
 I have taken care to make them portable.
 Dropping to a terminal (for example) and running:
-    $ sudo ./safari.sh
+    $ ./safari.sh
 should fire up a "fresh" Safari.
-You will see the introduction video and everything.
 To learn more about the sandbox profile syntax you can't easily [google for them](http://www.google.com/search?q=version+1+filetype:sb).
 You can however learn a bit by looking at the ones that ship with OS X by default by dropping to a terminal and looking in /usr/share/sandbox:
     stephens-computer:sandbox_profiles s7$ cd /usr/share/sandbox/